-- Mom, Sarah and I went to a Celtic Thunder concert in Hershey – an annual tradition.
+- Mom, Ashar and I went to a Celtic Thunder concert in Hershey – an annual tradition.

-- Dan took Sarah and I to Chili’s for dinner because I really wanted chips and salsa.
+- Dan took Ashar and I to Chili’s for dinner because I really wanted chips and salsa.

 - We decorated for Christmas on the weekend after Thanksgiving.
 Well, we got all the decorations done and the trees up, BUT, the ornaments aren’t on them yet because we need a day when all five of us are available at the same time.
 Soon (I hope).

-- Chris took Sarah for a long jaunt through the antique stores of nearby Gettysburg and New Oxford, Adams County.
-Sarah said she learned a bunch of cool stuff from a woman at one story who was talking to them about history, and she saw some cool art too!
+- Chris took Ashar for a long jaunt through the antique stores of nearby Gettysburg and New Oxford, Adams County.
+Ashar said she learned a bunch of cool stuff from a woman at one story who was talking to them about history, and she saw some cool art too!

 Unschooling places, projects and odds and ends

-Guitar lessons: Sarah continues to take weekly guitar lessons from the amazing Rod Goelz.
+Guitar lessons: Ashar continues to take weekly guitar lessons from the amazing Rod Goelz.

 “If you don't take risks, you'll have a wasted soul.” — DREW BARRYMORE — – – ~@bigbaldhead~ – – – -#normanreedus #normanreedusfan #normanreedusedit #judas #iminlovewithjudasbaby #normanreedusisbae #normanreedusobsession #normanreedusismyhero #normanreedusforever #bigbaldhead #ladygaga #ladygagajudas #normanreedusaddict #daryldixon #daryldixonfan #daryldixonedit